adnammit/notes/git.md

 ### CLEANSING SENSITIVE INFORMATION
 * if you remove a file from the repo itself, sensitive info may still appear in the commit history
-* add your files to .gitignore
+    - add your files to .gitignore
-* supposing the file has been pushed, remove from the repo with `$ git rm --cached my_file`
+    - supposing the file has been pushed, remove from the repo with `$ git rm --cached my_file`
-* scrub the file from past commits by finding the SHA-1 for the first commit of the file and then doing:
+    - scrub the file from past commits by finding the SHA-1 for the first commit of the file and then doing:
 ```
-  $ git filter-branch -f --index-filter \ "git update-index --remove my_file" b8b53f2^..HEAD"
+  $ git filter-branch -f --index-filter \ 'git update-index --remove my_file' [SHA-1]..HEAD
   $ git push --force --verbose --dry-run
   $ git push --force
 ```